11 Things You Might Not Know About the U.S. Air Force

 7. The Air Force will buy cyber weapons from you.

 The present mission of the U.S. Air Force is to “fly, fight, and win” in “air, space, and cyberspace.”
 It has plenty of planes and plenty of rockets and missiles; what it needs are a few good cyber weapons.
-Earlier this year, the Air Force Life Cycle Management Center put out a request for “Cyberspace Warfare Operations” technology designed for the “employment of cyberspace capabilities to destroy, deny, degrade, disrupt, deceive, corrupt, or usurp the adversaries ability to use the cyberspace domain for his advantage.”
+In 2012, the Air Force Life Cycle Management Center put out a request for “Cyberspace Warfare Operations” technology designed for the “employment of cyberspace capabilities to destroy, deny, degrade, disrupt, deceive, corrupt, or usurp the adversaries ability to use the cyberspace domain for his advantage.”
 The likely model for such weapons is Operation OLYMPIC GAMES, the joint U.S.-Israel cyber attack on Iran’s nuclear facilities.

 8. The top fighter jet ace in the U.S. Air Force is Joseph C. McConnell.